-If a student Respondent disagrees with the decision to be removed from campus, they may appeal the decision in writing to the Associate Provost for Equity and Diversity and Title IX Coordinator within ten (10) days of receiving the notice of removal.
+If a student Respondent disagrees with the decision to be removed from campus, they may appeal the decision in writing to the Title IX Coordinator and Equity and Diversity Officer within ten (10) days of receiving the notice of removal.
 The burden of proof is on the student Respondent to show that the removal decision was incorrect.
 The emergency removal will remain in effect while the appeal is considered.